-- Automated warehouse: this type of facility uses automated storage and retrieval system (AS/RS), then the pallets enter the reception area of the warehouse and are placed on the conveyor belt with a forklift.
-As the pallets move along the conveyor belt, they pass a scanning device that scans the barcode that is affixed to the carton.
+- Automated warehouse: This type of facility uses an automated storage and retrieval system (AS/RS), then the pallets enter the reception area of the warehouse and are placed on the conveyor belt with a forklift.
+As the pallets move along the conveyor belt, they pass a scanning device that scans the barcode affixed to the carton.
 In this way, the warehouse management system of the terminal is updated.
 Each pallet follows a pre-designed path to the actual stacking area, and they are stored according to temperature.

 - Traditional warehouse: Block stacking is typically used, and the pallets are stacked on the aisles by temperature and depending on how they need to be delivered (by vessel, container, etc.).